rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 - **Options:** The function has the support to accespts the optional parameter `uppercaseFirstChar` or `lowercaseFirstChar` to convert the first character of the resolved value to uppercase or lowercase.
 This parameter is separated by a dot from the attribute name.
 This parameter is used to convert the attribute value to the correct format for the method name.
 For example, `resolveAtRuntime('manage_closedcaptions.set{{attribute.uppercaseFirstChar}}')`.

-This process ensures that all necessary values are dynamically resolved during the test case execution.
+Usage of this function by dynamic firebolt object ensures that all necessary values are dynamically resolved during test case execution in the corresponding glue code.

 ### Examples: